zhaoq23/RealOrAI-DogDetector/README.md

    - GradCAM++ showed that for real dogs, attention centered on ears, snouts, and fur texture
    - For fake dogs, the heatmaps were scattered—often lighting up irrelevant background or oddly shaped limbs
    - These visuals confirmed that even CNNs were picking up on the awkwardness of AI images

-## Train Bayesian MLP and evaluate
-`Bayesian MLP Model_Train.ipynb`

-Once we had features extracted from the images, we trained our classifiers.

-We compared two types: a standard MLP and a Bayesian version that uses dropout to estimate uncertainty.

-These models didn’t operate on raw images—they were trained on precomputed feature tensors (either from RGB images or the edge-enhanced RGBA ones).
-   - The baseline MLP trained on regular RGB features achieved ~79% accuracy
-   - The Bayesian MLP added a bit of robustness and interpretability ~80% accuracy
-   - - The big leap came when we fed it the enhanced (RGBA) features.
-With the plus features, the Bayesian MLP hit ~86% accuracy and gave us confidence scores for each prediction

-The Bayesian MLP (RGBA features) model made it easier to spot borderline cases or flag predictions the model wasn’t sure about.

 ## Precompute feature tensors
 `features_train_*.pt`